Real-life memories and perspectives

 Overview

-The Carnegie Mellon University Oral History Program records the real-life memories and perspectives of those who experienced the history of CMU.
-These interviews do not just inform listeners of the events’ histories—they tell the story of how the events were experienced.
-We preserve the interviews in the University Archives for current and future generations.
-We share these histories through podcasts, live events, and educational and public programming.
+The Carnegie Mellon University Oral History Program records the real-life memories and perspectives of those who experienced CMU's history.
+These interviews do not just inform listeners of the events' histories—they tell the story of how the events were experienced.
+We preserve the interviews in the Carnegie Mellon University Archives for current and future generations.

 What is Oral History?